SychoAN/SodaScript/README.md

+#USAGE:
+There are many ways to run a PowerShell script, and we mention to the easiest & fastest:

+WAY 1:

-# Created By AbdullahNabil & Ehab Emad
+#Created By AbdullahNabil & Ehab Emad
 This Script Optimizies Windows 10
 Editing on registry, settings, Disabling Services ,Optimizes Ping & PacketLoss
 #----------------------------------------